 Striking the perfect balance

-Our uniquely sealed greenhouse design will recirculate air for more efficient climate control, needing less air conditioning and retaining CO2 levels better than traditional growing methods.
-As an added benefit, the sealed greenhouse will also have a single-exit, carbon-filtered vent, allowing us to neutralize the scent of our garden to the world outside.
+Our uniquely sealed glasshouse design will recirculate air for more efficient climate control, needing less air conditioning and retaining CO2 levels better than traditional growing methods.
+As an added benefit, the sealed glasshouse will also have a single-exit, carbon-filtered vent, allowing us to neutralize the scent of our garden to the world outside.